fatimamubashargondal/CS-team-practice/README.md

 3. Edit this README.md file by adding:

-   - Your name: Dawood Khan
+   - Your name: Dawood Khan,
-   - Your favorite programming language: Python

 5. Commit and push your changes.
 6. Submit a pull request to share your updates.